Cecil Textbook of Medicine

 It was first published in 1927 as the Textbook of Medicine, by Russell LaFayette Cecil.
 In the United States, it is a prominent and widely consulted medical textbook.
 Cecil Medicine is often compared with Harrison's Principles of Internal Medicine, which it predates by three decades.
-Approximately one third of its authors are changed with each new edition. it is currently in its 26th edition published in January 2020.
+Approximately one third of its authors are changed with each new edition.

 History

 It was first edited by Russell LaFayette Cecil.
+It is now in its 27th edition.